fmv1992/scala_pandoc/documentation/readme.md

     | pandoc2 --from json --to markdown
 ```

+The use of the `computationTreeId=""` map create blocks of independent code which can be used in the same file.
+In other words there can be `computationTreeId="id01"` and `computationTreeId="id02"` in the same file, and both computations would run independently.

 ### `Farsi-to-rtl` functionality

 Encapsulate any sequence of Farsi characters with a `\rl{` prefix and a `}` suffix.
 This allows for seamless composition with Farsi and Latin characters.